gradha/gradha.github.io/src/articles/18-adding-objectivec-properties-to-nimrod-objects-with-macros.rst

 =====================

-While we have accomplished what we wanted (cooler Objective-C property like generation code in Nimrod), there are still some rough edges we can't deal with, or annoying stuff which hopefully will be improved in future versions of Nimrod.
+While we have accomplished what we wanted (cooler Objective-C property like generation code in Nim), there are still some rough edges we can't deal with, or annoying stuff which hopefully will be improved in future versions of Nim.
 From our user perspective, to the left you can see the code we now can write.
 To the right you can see what could be written if the language provided native property support (which is impossible, or do you know of any language providing built-in object dirty field tracking?)::